GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) have been demonstrated as a powerful tool for analysing non-Euclidean graph data.
-However, the lack of efficient distributed graph learning systems severely hinders applications of GNNs, especially when graphs are big, of high density or with highly skewed node degree distributions.
-In this paper, we present a new distributed graph learning system GraphTheta, which supports multiple training strategies and enables efficient and scalable learning on big graphs.
-GraphTheta implements both localized and globalized graph convolutions on graphs, where a new graph learning abstraction NN-TGAR is designed to bridge the gap between graph processing and graph learning frameworks.
-A distributed graph engine is proposed to conduct the stochastic gradient descent optimization with hybrid-parallel execution.
-Moreover, we add support for a new cluster-batched training strategy in addition to the conventional global-batched and mini-batched ones.
-We evaluate GraphTheta using a number of network data with network size ranging from small-, modest- to large-scale.
-Experimental results show that GraphTheta scales almost linearly to 1,024 workers and trains an in-house developed GNN model within 26 hours on Alipay dataset of 1.4 billion nodes and 4.1 billion attributed edges.
-Moreover, GraphTheta also obtains better prediction results than the state-of-the-art GNN methods.
-To the best of our knowledge, this work represents the largest edge-attributed GNN learning task conducted on a billion-scale network in the literature.
+Graph neural networks (GNNs) have been demonstrated as a powerful tool for analyzing non-Euclidean graph data.
+However, the lack of efficient distributed graph learning systems severely hinders applications of GNNs, especially when graphs are big and GNNs are relatively deep.
+Herein, we present \projectname, the first distributed and scalable graph learning system built upon vertex-centric distributed graph processing with neural network operators implemented as user-defined functions.
+This system supports multiple training strategies and enables efficient and scalable big-graph learning on distributed (virtual) machines with low memory.
+To facilitate graph convolutions, \projectname puts forward a new graph learning abstraction named NN-TGAR to bridge the gap between graph processing and graph deep learning.
+A distributed graph engine is proposed to conduct the stochastic gradient descent optimization with a hybrid-parallel execution, and a new cluster-batched training strategy is supported.
+We evaluate \projectname using several datasets with network sizes ranging from small-, modest- to large-scale.
+Experimental results show that \projectname can scale well to 1,024 workers for training an in-house developed GNN on an industry-scale Alipay dataset of 1.4 billion nodes and 4.1 billion attributed edges, with a cluster of CPU virtual machines (dockers) of small memory each (5$\sim$12GB).
+Moreover, \projectname can outperform DistDGL by up to $2.02\times$, with better scalability, and GraphLearn by up to $30.56\times$.
+As for model accuracy, \projectname is capable of learning as good GNNs as existing frameworks.
+To the best of our knowledge, this work presents the largest edge-attributed GNN learning task in the literature.